 The term “fortified” means strengthened.
 Brandy was added to the wines to protect them from microbial spoilage on their long journey.
 Since sweet wines were the preferred style of the time, the brandy was also used to stop fermentation before all the sugar was converted.
 Little more than technology has changed over the centuries.

-White Porto is a non-traditional style, nonetheless it is made by most of the big producers.
-The base wine is composed mostly of lower quality red grapes that are blended with some white grape varieties.
+White Porto is a non-traditional style, nonetheless, it is made by most of the big producers.
+The base wine is composed mostly of lower-quality red grapes that are blended with some white grape varieties.
 They lack red color because the fruit is not macerated prior to fermentation.
 White Porto is often sweeter than red styles and is lower in alcohol.
-If barrel-aged at all, it will rarely be longer than 18-months.
-Most white Ports these days are sipped chilled as an aperitif or incorporated into cocktails.
+If barrel-aged at all, it will rarely be longer than 18 months.
+Most white Port wines these days are sipped chilled as an aperitif or incorporated into cocktails.

-Golden apricot in color with aromas of butterscotch and candied orange slices, it made me think of a warm kitchen in winter with a buttery cake in the oven.
-On the palate, a burst of acidity followed by flavors of caramelized oranges, toasted hazelnuts, caramel sauce, finishing with savory aromas of a good cigar.
+Golden apricot in color with aromas of butterscotch and candied orange slices, this White Porto wine made me think of a warm kitchen in winter with a buttery cake in the oven.
+On the palate, a burst of acidity followed by flavors of caramelized oranges, toasted hazelnuts and caramel sauce, finishing with savory aromas of a good cigar.